 Some would say that living in the Gulfport-South Pasadena is living in the best of all possible worlds.
 The two cities are small, friendly, have accessible, hometown government and neither is a “tourist trap.”
 Gulfport, with its historic, waterfront village is said by many to be a throwback to the atmosphere of “Old Florida.”
 South Pasadena, on the other hand, is made up of a few, small single family neighborhoods, lots of mid and high rise condos, (some gated, some not), a regional hospital, many medical specialists and excellent shopping.

-In South Pasadena there are about 5500 residents with about xxxx households.
+In South Pasadena there are about 4962 residents.
 2009 estimates indicate that the average household income is $35,482 with a per capita median income of about $28,956.
 The median house or condo value is estimated to be $200,318.

 An unincorporated area of primarily single family homes lies between Gulfport and South Pasadena.
 Property type and values are similar to houses in South Pasadena, if not slightly higher in price.

 South Pasadena can fairly be characterized as a retirement community containing all the necessary amenities to serve a retirement area.
-The average age of residents according to the 2000 federal census confirms this opinion at 70.6 years.
+The average age of residents, according to the 2010 census is 68.5.
 It has become the local shopping area and medical services resource for a majority of Gulfport’s residents.